 Steps to Sustainability: Fundamental Reforms to Our Systems of Child Care and Early Learning Programs

-Rebuilding Ohio’s Early Childhood Education System
+WEBINAR: Rebuilding Ohio’s Early Childhood Education System

 Our country’s early care and education system was fractured and near-crisis, even before the pandemic and new challenges facing child care providers.
 This webinar discusses on what’s at stake in rebuilding Ohio’s early childhood system in the days, months, and years ahead.
 Moderator Dr. Laura Justice was joined by panelists: State Senator Peggy Lehner; State Representative Allison Russo; Robyn Lightcap, executive director of Learn to Earn Dayton; and Kim Jarvis, owner and director of On Purpose Academy and Mentoring Center, who discussed quality, access, racial equity, and what our leaders need to consider to ensure that the early childhood future we work toward rebuilding serves children and families better than it has in the past.